jack2012aa/Dating_Bot/README.md

 Furthermore, in my own opinion,

 3. the procedure of events should be more modelized to reduce the difficulty on establishing new events.

+## Authers
+Idea from Ya-Chi Wu\
+Coded by Chang-Yu Huang\
+Picture by Wan-Chian Zhang